RamMaths/ObsidianNotes/Tensorflowjs/3_Chapter.md

 This tensor shows the value of the features of each user.
 You can use a method called `topk`to help us identify the top values for each user with size *k*.
 To get the top *k* tensors or simply identify where the top values are via identifying their indices,  ==you call the function== `topk`  ==with the desired tensor and size.==

+## Summary

+1. Tensors allow us to handle large amounts of data and calculations at an optimized speed, which is critical for machine learning.
+6. A size of tensor is the product of its shape, where a rank is the tensor's shape length
+	a.
+For example, the tensor `tf.tensor([[1,2], [1, 2], [1, 2]])` has the shape *[3,2]*, size *6* and rank *2*
+ 10. No, tidy must be passed a normal function
+ 11. You can keep a tensor created inside of tidy either by using `tf.keep`or by returning the tensor from the encapsulated function
+ 13. The `topk`function finds the values and indices for the *k* largest entries along the last dimension
+ 14. Tensors are optimized for batch operations
+ 15. Sometimes called  a *recommender system*, it is a filtering system that seeks to predict the preference of a user